 Number 11 – Guesstimates of assessed value are established by computers, and we all know computers are ALWAYS correct.

-Number 10 – If I protest, they may send people in black helicopters after me.
-(There is a real concern that if people protest, the appraisal district will come and inspect their house.
+Number 10 – If I file an appeal, they may send people in black helicopters after me.
+(There is a real concern that if people file an appeal, the appraisal district will come and inspect their house.
 However, this simply is not true.)

-Number 9 – If I protest my property taxes, doesn’t that mean my house is worth less?
+Number 9 – If I file an appeal my property taxes, doesn’t that mean my house is worth less?
 This simply is not true, the market value of a house is determined by recent sales in the area, not by the appraisal district’s value.

-Number 7 – WHY BOTHER protesting?
+Number 7 – WHY BOTHER appealing?
 You can’t beat City Hall!
 While this attitude is prevalent, most property tax appeals are successful.

 Number 6 – It isn’t worth the effort.
 Well, the reality is most appeals only take two or three hours including filing the appeal, preparing for the hearing and attending the hearing.